Adolf Hitler's Toilet

 Fascist tool?
 Not this Deutschland dumper.
 Hitler's toilet is on the job, serving sons of freedom with every flush.

-Update: In 2012 Greg had a change of heart, cleaned the toilet, disconnected it, and was flown to London (with the toilet) in an attempt to sell it on a TV game show.
+Update: Greg had a change of heart after our visit, cleaned the toilet, disconnected it, and was flown to London (with the toilet) in an attempt to sell it on a TV game show.
 The segment, however, was never aired, and the toilet returned to Greg's Auto Repair, where it currently sits unused on the floor as an attraction.